workarea-commerce/workarea/docs/source/articles/system-emails.html.md

 # System Emails

 System emails are sent from both the admin and storefront engines.
 All system emails may be customized like any other view in the system, by first [overriding](overriding.html) the mailer views and associated stylesheets.
+Emails are sent from the system using [Action Mailer](https://guides.rubyonrails.org/action_mailer_basics.html#), which does most of the heavy lifting.
+If you're making a new mailer, be sure to read that guide for more information.

 In both the admin and storefront emails are comprised of